Big Sky (American TV series): Marketing

 On September 9, 2020, ABC released the first teaser for the series.

 Broadcast

-The series premiered on November 17, 2020, on ABC.
+Big Sky aired on ABC from November 17, 2020 to January 18, 2023.
 Big Sky airs in Canada on CTV, simulcast with ABC in the United States.
 In India, the series was streamed on Disney+ Hotstar along with ABC.
-Internationally, the series premiered on Disney+ under the dedicated streaming hub Star as an original series, on February 23, 2021, and in Latin America the series premiered on August 31, 2021, On Star+.
+Internationally, the series premiered on Disney+ under the dedicated streaming hub Star as an original series, on February 23, 2021, and in Latin America the series premiered on August 31, 2021, on Star+.

 The second season premiered on September 30, 2021, on ABC.
 The third season premiered on September 21, 2022, on ABC.

 Reception

 Critical response

 For the series, review aggregator Rotten Tomatoes reported an approval rating of 61% based on 28 critic reviews, with an average rating of 6/10.
 The website's critics consensus reads, "Big Sky's shaky setup doesn't do it many favors, but viewers who can push through may find its fast-paced, twisty mystery compelling enough."
 Metacritic gave the series a weighted average score of 54 out of 100 based on 18 critic reviews, indicating "mixed or average reviews".